friedger/info_tokens/docs/use_tft_in_your_solution.md

 One of the first examples who integrated TFT's is [https://ourcityapps.com/](OurCityApp).

-Please refer to [https://github.com/threefoldfoundation/tfchain](https://github.com/threefoldfoundation/tfchain) how to get command line client
+Please refer to [https://github.com/threefoldfoundation/tfchain](https://github.com/threefoldfoundation/tfchain) how to get command line client.